AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 c_examine/3
 c_examine(+Obj,+Type,-Val)
 c_examine(+Obj,+SType,[+FieldName,-Val,...])
 Examine a UIA or C ptr Obj, assuming its type to be Type.
-In the first form, Type is either an intergral type or ‘str’.
+In the first form, Type is either an intergral type or 'str'.
 In the second form, SType must be a structure type.

 c_examine_str/4
 c_examine_str(+Obj,+Off,+Len,-Val)